Wolf Creek (film): Contemporaneous

-On Rotten Tomatoes, the film has an approval rating of 54%, based on 117 reviews, with an average rating of 5.7 out of 10.
+On Rotten Tomatoes, the film has an approval rating of 54%, based on 119 reviews, with an average rating of 5.60/10.
 The website's critical consensus states: "Though Wolf Creek is effectively horrific, it is still tasteless exploitation."
 The film also has a score of 54 out of 100 on Metacritic, based on 26 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a rare grade of "F" on a scale of A+ to F.

 Upon the film's premiere at the Sundance Film Festival in January 2005, Dennis Harvey of Variety praised the film's "richly atmospheric" photography and McLean's direction, comparing it to The Texas Chain Saw Massacre, though noting: "Ending on a rather bleak note, and lacking the kind of false scares or other devices that normally give horror auds an occasional breather, [Wolf Creek] is scary cinema pushed to the brink of punishment.
 But there’s no question that what it sets out to do, it does alarmingly well."

 Paul Byrnes of The Sydney Morning Herald praised Jarratt's performance in the film, ultimately deeming it "exceptional Aussie horror".
 The Age's Jim Schembri called the film "a cheaply made, highly derivative, blood-soaked splatter film in which a clutch of young people on holiday encounter a psychopath with a love for dismemberment and laughing out loud when he hurts someone", though noted: "What sets [it] apart is the skill with which McLean synthesizes his cinematic sampling into a seamless, deeply seductive narrative.
 He winks at his references but never takes his eye off his own story or his brilliant modulations of suspense and character tension".
 In the United Kingdom during its September 2005 theatrical run, The Independent praised the film for its departure from typical genre prototypes.
 The Guardian film critic Peter Bradshaw awarded it four out of five stars.
 Time Out wrote of the film: "by making us feel the pain, Greg McLean's ferocious, taboo-breaking film tells us so much more about how and why we watch horror movies".